On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Polytropic Gas Effects on the de Laval Nozzle Analogy

 and

-Bondi \cite{Bondi} pointed out in the context of the related spherically symmetric accretion disk model that the polytropic gas case is best formulated in terms of the Mach number of the flow.
+The parameter $M$ has been introduced following Bondi's \cite{Bondi} conjecture in the context of the related spherically symmetric accretion flow model that it is the pertinent variable to formulate the polytropic gas case.